tarundubey/mytaxi_backend/README.md

 To be done:- Fix issue for foreign keys (can be fixed after implementing basic auth) , complete ride after 5 minutes even if the user closes the frontend through a cron

 Note: All APIs are either PUT or POST only as mentioned.
 However ,we can have get APIS for dashboard .
+Please find the Post man collection for api documentation